svenwiltink/braindump/article/http-monkey/README.md

 ### Why?
-As a member and moderator of the Discord Gophers server we try to help people with their question about Go.
+As a member and moderator of the Discord Gophers server we try to help people with their questions about Go.
 Most of the time these questions are fairly usual: How do goroutines work?
 Why does my application crash?
 But over the last couple of months we have had new people come in and ask if they can easily change the header order of net/http.
 The answer